 Quick side note: all of these areas we’re going to list below can be dangerous if you act carelessly.
 To stay safe, stick to our safety tips and use your travel common sense.

-Don’t let the news and prejudices about visiting Bogota and major cities stop you.
+Don’t let the news and prejudices about this glorious country stop you.
+I’ve been backpacking in Bogota and other major cities and it quickly turned Colombia into one of my favourite countries.
 They can all be visited safely.

 My little Colombian love.